Arboreal Angler Collection

 Bristled Baiter

-The Bristled Baiter should be used in the depths of the Pacific Ocean where Bristle Worms bore into sunken wood.
+The Bristled Baiter should be used in the depths of the ocean where Bristle Worms bore into sunken wood.

 Skullduggering Skipjack